 It makes sense that Atlanta, the leading city in the Southeast, offers such an incredible facility.
 Just as the city itself is a diverse locale with millions of residents who hail from all over the world, Hartsfield-Jackson Atlanta International Airport is a welcoming sight for passengers from all walks of life.

 To access the domestic terminal by car, follow Interstates 85 or 285 and exit onto a network of roads that lead to the North and South Domestic Terminals, baggage claim and airport parking.

 The airport is the final stop on MARTA’s Gold and Red lines.
 The airport MARTA station is connected to the domestic terminal and offers a Delta curbside check-in station.

 Hartsfield-Jackson includes a domestic and an international building — housing seven concourses (T, A, B, C, D, E and F).
 Travelers can then access the concourses and gates via The Plane Train, a speedy underground train that travels a 3.5-mile track.

-- Nonstop service to 60+ international destinations in 45+ countries
+- 75+ international destinations in 50+ countries with nonstop service

 - 80 percent of U.S. population within 2-hour flight of Atlanta

 - 263 total concessions